New Hope, VA Demographics

 A map of New Hope's Population by Race

-Of the 672 places in Virginia, New Hope is the 400th most populous.
+New Hope is ranked the 398th most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Hope was ranked the 400th most populous place in the 2020 Census.

 New Hope's White Population